1123/Confluent-JDBC-Sink-SQL-Server-Demo/README.md

 ## Setup

 * start Microsoft SQL Server in docker: `./start-sql-server-in-docker.sh`
-* Verify that you can connect to SQL Server: `./connect-to-sql-server.sh`
+* verify that you can connect to SQL Server: `./connect-to-sql-server.sh`
 * install the jdbc sink connector to your connect cluster: `./install-jdbc-sink-connector.sh`
-* start Confluent Platform or some other Kafka cluster, Connect Cluster and Confluent Schema Registry: `confluent local services start`
+* start Confluent Platform: `confluent local services start`.
+Alternatively you can also run some other Kafka cluster, a Connect Cluster and Confluent Schema Registry.

 ##  Running the simple example

+The simple example writes messages in Avro format to Kafka.
+The Sink connector is configured to auto-create the corresponding table in Microsoft SQL Server.
+The connector will fail if it encounters any bad message.

 * `cd simple`
 * Deploy the connector. `./post-connector.sh`